-Suzuki Ignis review - MPG, CO2 and Running Costs
+Suzuki Ignis review - MPG, CO2 and running costs

 The Ignis should be very cheap to buy and run regardless of spec, although insurance groups aren’t all that low

-Repair bills for the Ignis are likely to be roughly in line with the rest of the Suzuki range – and not very expensive.
+CO2 emissions are decent, too, starting at 110g/km for the entry SZ3 model, through to 122g/km if you choose a CVT auto version.
+Another bonus is that repair bills for the Ignis are likely to be roughly in line with the rest of the Suzuki range – and not very expensive.

 In this review